adempiere/adempiere-all-services/README.md

 ## General Explanations
 ### User's perspective
 From a user's point of view, the application consists of the following.
-Beware that the ports are defined in file *env_template*.
+Take note that the ports are defined in file *env_template* as external ports and can be changed if needed or desired.
 - A home web site accesible via port **8080**
   From which all applications can be called
 - An ADempiere ZK UI accesible via port **8888**